serverless/blog/posts/2019-09-30-easily-deploy-graphql-apis-with-serverless-components.md

 };
 ```

+**Note:** In a real world use case, you'd use a database to store your posts data.
+For for the sake of this example, we're hard-coding the data.

 #### serverless.yml

 The `serverless.yml` file is where you define all the componnets that you'd like to use.
 In our case, we only need two components.
 One is the new [aws-app-sync component](https://github.com/serverless-components/aws-app-sync), and the other is the [aws-lambda component](https://github.com/serverless-components/aws-lambda).
 We will pass the ARN output of the lambda component as an input to the app sync componnet.
-Basically we're just telling AppSync to use that lambda as our data source.
+Basically we're just telling AppSync to use that Lambda as our data source.

 Here's how this file looks like...